 The rack on the buck and the face of the hunter seemed to stand out more than I had ever recalled on a deer hunting image.
 This was before I even knew what the Boone and Crockett Club was, but I knew this had to be one of the biggest and best deer I'd ever seen in a photograph.

 The picture (at the top of this post) has been burned in my mind ever since.
-The buck just didn't look like any other deer you had ever seen before.
+The buck just didn't look like any other deer I had ever seen before.

 I was showing some genuine interest in the sport of hunting at that time, but I remember this buck and the story behind it sparking my attention much more than any other whitetail had after my dad described what the story entailed.

-To set the overall Rompola story, take a few minutes and watch this video.
+To set the overall Rompola story, take a few minutes and watch this.

-As you can see, Mitch Rompola is a a real deal seasoned deer hunter who knows how to kill big bucks; he has many to prove it.
+As you can see, Mitch Rompola is a seasoned deer hunter who knows how to kill big bucks; he has many to prove it.
 Many record book-caliber deer are on his wall, and his knowledge and trophies show that he knows how to get it done with a bow.

-Now that you know the pedigree of Mitch Rompola and his ability to get on giant whitetails, we can get into the buck that is quite possibly the most controversial deer of all time...the "The Rompola Buck."
+Now that you know the pedigree of Mitch Rompola and his ability to get on giant whitetails, we can get into the buck that is quite possibly the most controversial deer of all time...The Rompola Buck.